 2.1 TPV and Cold Pool Tracking

 The ERA-Interim (ERA-I) reanalysis dataset (Dee et al. 2011) is utilized for this study.
 The ERA-I fields, which have a native horizontal resolution of ~0.7°, were regridded to a horizontal resolution of 0.5°.
 TPVs were identified and tracked for the 1979–2015 period poleward of 30°N by utilizing a TPV tracking algorithm developed by Nicholas Szapiro and Steven Cavallo at the University of Oklahoma (https://github.com/nickszap/tpvTrack).
 This tracking algorithm uses potential temperature, zonal wind, meridional wind, and the vertical component of relative vorticity on the DT (2-PVU surface) as input variables.
-At each time stamp (6 h interval), the potential temperature field on the DT is segmented into regions associated with potential temperature minima and maxima on the DT with use of the sign of the vertical component of relative vorticity on the DT.
-Regions associated with potential temperature minima on the DT are tracked spatially and temporally with use of the zonal and meridional winds on the DT to create TPV tracks.
+At each time stamp (6 h interval), the potential temperature field on the DT is segmented into regions associated with potential temperature minima and maxima on the DT.
+Locations in regions associated with potential temperature minima and maxima on the DT are required to possess positive and negative values of the vertical component of relative vorticity on the DT, respectively.
+Only regions associated with potential temperature minima on the DT are tracked spatially and temporally with use of the zonal and meridional winds on the DT to create TPV tracks.
 The location or center of a TPV is defined as the location of the potential temperature minimum on the DT of the TPV.
-For more detailed information about how TPVs are identified and tracked in the TPV tracking algorithm, see the link for the TPV tracking algorithm.
+For more detailed information about how TPVs are identified and tracked in the TPV tracking algorithm, see the above link for the TPV tracking algorithm.

 As discussed in section 1.2.1, the composite west-to-east cross-TPV section from Cavallo and Hakim (2010) shows that anomalously cold air is located throughout the depth of the troposphere within and beneath the TPV (Fig. 1.3a).
 Accordingly, 1000–500-hPa thickness minima are considered to be representative of cold pools that may be associated with TPVs.
 Cold pools were identified and tracked for the 1979–2015 period poleward of 30°N by using the same TPV tracking algorithm discussed above, but with different input variables.
 Instead of using potential temperature on the DT, the 1000–500-hPa thickness is used.
 Instead of using zonal and meridional winds on the DT, the 700-hPa zonal and meridional winds are used.
 Finally, instead of using the vertical component of relative vorticity on the DT, the 1000–500-hPa thermal vorticity, calculated by subtracting the 1000-hPa vertical component of relative vorticity from the 500-hPa vertical component of relativity vorticity, is used.
 At each time stamp (6 h interval), the 1000–500-hPa thickness field is segmented into regions associated with 1000–500-hPa thickness minima and maxima with use of the sign of the 1000–500-hPa thermal vorticity.
 Regions associated with 1000–500-hPa thickness minima are tracked spatially and temporally with use of the 700-hPa zonal and meridional winds to create cold pool tracks.
 The location or center of a cold pool is defined as the location of the 1000–500-hPa thickness minimum of the cold pool.